georust/rinex/README.md

 Use [Github Issues](https://github.com/georust/rinex/issues) to report bugs and other malfunctions.
 You can also open a [Discussion](https://github.com/georust/rinex/discussions) or leave us a message [on Discord](https://discord.gg/Fp2aape).

-## Advantages :rocket:
+## Advantages :rocket: :artificial_satellite:

 - Fast
-- Render High level Geodetic survey reports
+- Renders High level Geodetic survey reports
-- Resolve PPP solutions in a few seconds
+- Fast PPP solver
 - Open sources: read and access all the code!
 - Self sustained examples and tutorials: data hosted within this repo
 - All modern GNSS constellations, codes and signals